FunnelbackPtyLtd/funnelback-shared/publicui-web/README.txt

   * Are currently set on top of collection.cfg's option
   * They should probably be merged, with one taking precedence on the other ?

-* CollectionFormViewResolver: find a way to activate cache on it

 * Collection config reloading: Find a more clever mechanism for reloading only a specific config file and/or lazy loading.

 * Rename hooks (pre/post datafetch not very meaningfull)